htcondor/htcondor/docs/STYLE.md

 ```
 .. hidden::

-    This wont build in the ReadTheDocs but will locally!
+    This won't build in the ReadTheDocs but will locally!
 ```

 Targeted hidden version: